REDUCING THE RISK

 12. Maintain a strong immune system

-A weakened immune system increases your risk of infections and other diseases, including skin cancer.
+A weakened immune system can increase the risk of skin cancer and other health issues.